tundish/blathnaid/blathnaid/book/chapters.rst

 Before the Law
 --------------

-“This door is only for you”, said the nearest to Jack.
+“This door is only for you,” said the nearest to Jack.

 “Now get in, before I close it!”